tdiesler/nessus/ipfs/docs/src/markdown/trail/index.md

 ![bob-home-04](img/bob-home-04.png)

-We can head over to the block exporer and look at Tx: [76a6341ea40d101912e4ab59f48ed356cb995eac23164482d84f0b2b7441d922](https://live.blockcypher.com/btc-testnet/tx/76a6341ea40d101912e4ab59f48ed356cb995eac23164482d84f0b2b7441d922/)
+We can head over to the block exporer and look at Tx: [66c636d9e00d31a5dadbe7aec8dd4f8dcaf0b4245b3681795a16f4a9c2a0d9b8](https://live.blockcypher.com/btc-testnet/tx/66c636d9e00d31a5dadbe7aec8dd4f8dcaf0b4245b3681795a16f4a9c2a0d9b8/)

 ### Bob adds his medical records

-By clicking on one of Bob's addresses, we come to a page that lists the file content stored on IPFS.
+By clicking on one of Bob's addresses, we come to a page that lists local and IPFS file content.
 At this stage, the list is empty.
 Please note, that this does actually not query the IPFS network.
 Instead it queries the blockchain for references to IPFS files associated with this address.

 ![bob-list-01](img/bob-list-01.png)